 Dean of Students Office: Short Term Emergency Loan Fund

 USCIS occasionally provides opportunities for employment authorization in times of humanitarian need.
-This is generally based on the situation of an individual person, or when a disaster has struck an individual’s country.
+These measures are generally based on world events of an extraordinary nature.

 International students and scholars should, in most cases, not accept any form of public benefits or government financial assistance.
 Doing so could jeopardize your eligibility for future visas or immigration benefits.
 As a nonimmigrant student, you are expected to have sufficient funding available for you and all family members.